cb-agr/agriPlot/README.md

 plot(fbBoundary,axes=TRUE)
 ```

 The figure shown here is a rectangular polygon field boundary that encloses all plots.
-The output from this function can also be used as a masking layer for a raster input:
+The output from this function can also be used as a masking layer for a raster input (see Additional examples and geospatial analysis):

 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/fbboundaryoutput.png" alt="Field Boundary" height=300px>